cathesposito/pdf_view_app/README.md

 To access: https://cathesposito.github.io/pdf_view_app/

-The ideia was to create Users table from .js file that can be later changed by json file or any database.
+The idea was to create Users table from .js file that can be later changed by json file or any database.
 The table has two column that direct for a html view "View" button and a pdf view "Print".
 Each user will have their own pages.

 <img width="403" alt="Screenshot 2023-04-28 at 11 02 10 AM" src="https://user-images.githubusercontent.com/73259833/235183754-241124a0-892d-4697-8e14-38e4469436f2.png">